Every industry is vulnerable to cyberattacks in the digital age, no matter how forward thinking or technically proficient they happen to be.

 2. Network vulnerabilities

 Cyber criminals will scan networks, looking for vulnerabilities in software and hardware.
 If a weak link exists in your network, they’ll pounce.

-Although the size of the organisation rarely makes a difference in terms of the likelihood of such vulnerabilities, businesses that have BYOD policies are often more at risk due to the prevalence of foreign devices on the network.
+Although the size of the organisation rarely makes a difference in terms of the likelihood of such vulnerabilities.
+Businesses that have BYOD policies are often more at risk.
+This is due to the prevalence of foreign devices on the network.